-- AIREP wind observations with zero wind speed are rejected if the background wind exceeds $5 \,\mathrm{m \, s^{-1}}$. - For AIREP and DRIBU wind observations the rejection limit is multiplied by 0.5, and for PILOT wind by 0.8. - For SATOB wind observations the rejection limit is multiplied by 0.1, except below 700 hPa level where it is multiplied by 0.2. - No background quality control is applied for SCAT winds. - For DRIBU surface pressure observations the rejection limit is multiplied by 0.9, and for PAOB surface pressure by 0.7. - For AIREP temperature observations the rejection limit is multiplied by 1.6.
+- AIREP wind observations with zero wind speed are rejected if the background wind exceeds 5 m s^{-1} . - For AIREP and BUOY wind observations the rejection limit is multiplied by 0.5, and for PILOT wind by 0.8. - For SATOB wind observations the rejection limit is multiplied by 0.1, except below 700 hPa level where it is multiplied by 0.2. - No background quality control is applied for SCAT winds. - For BUOY surface pressure observations the rejection limit is multiplied by 0.9. - For AIREP temperature observations the rejection limit is multiplied by 1.6.

-Deprecated areas
+Chapter 5 Deprecated areas